aguayoe/FAIR_GermplasmBank/README.md

 - `CSV/`: Contains the CSV files used as data sources for the mapping process.
 - `Images/`: Contains visual representations (PNG files) of the conceptual models.
 - `YARRRML mapping models/`: Contains the YARRRML mapping rules (YAML and Python files) used to transform the conceptual models into ontologies.
+- `requirements.txt`: Contains the steps to install the EMbuilder.
 - `Standardized CSV file/`: Contains a Python script for standardizing the date format in the CSV files.

 ## Usage